“Are these unhealthy foods?”

 What to eat instead

-So, instead of the above-mentioned foods, there are plenty of healthier options to choose from.
+So, instead of the above-mentioned foods, there are plenty of healthier food options to choose from.
 A good start is to read the ingredients lists at the grocery store and look for hydrogenated or partially hydrogenated oils in the ingredients lists.
 And check the nutrition label for things without trans fats.

 “Children need a balance of carbohydrates, fats and proteins.
 Each have a essential role in growth and development,” says Cameron.
 “Offering a variety of foods that add color and texture to a plate is the best way to make them more interested in eating.”